Who Is Legally Responsible for Miami ATV Accidents?

 ATV dealers can also find themselves as defendants in personal injury cases, due to the failure of providing classes or, at least, basic instructions on how these vehicles should be operated.

-On rare occasions, government entities might also be liable, for lack of proper legislation and regulations regarding ATVs.
+On rare occasions, government entities might also be liable, for the lack of proper legislation and regulations regarding ATVs.

 If the victim of an ATV accident is a child, liability often extends to the person who was supervising the minor at the time of the crash.
 According to Miami law, to ride an ATV unsupervised, the operator must be at least 16 years old.